SatyadeepGohil/RPS-Adaptive-ai/README.md

 - *Database credentials will not be shared publicly.*

 - *Cloning the repo alone will not give a fully working game unless you set up your own Postgres instance and pattern generation pipeline.*

-### 👉 This repository serves primarily as a public showcase of my work.

-A comprehensive guide for setting up the database locally will be published later.
-The deployed version will be fully playable without local setup.

 ---